exercism/csharp/exercises/practice/grains/.approaches/introduction.md

 # Introduction

 There are various idiomatic approaches to solve Grains.
-A basic approach can use `Math.Pow` to calculate the number on grains on a square.
+You can use `Math.Pow` to calculate the number on grains on a square.
-Or bit-shifting can be used.
+Or you can use bit-shifting.

 ## General guidance